-Dr. Ringel is a full professor at Nuertingen Geislingen University, Stuttgart, Germany, senior associate researcher with the University of Brussels, Belgium (Vrije Universiteit Brussel) and affiliated lecturer with Université d’Aix en Provence/Marseille, France.
+Dr. Ringel is the director of the Institut franco-allemand (dfi) and full professor at Nuertingen Geislingen University, Stuttgart, Germany.
+Furthermore he is senior associate researcher with the University of Brussels, Belgium (Vrije Universiteit Brussel) and affiliated lecturer with Université d’Aix en Provence/Marseille, France.
 He leads multidisciplinary research on green transitions in the energy and climate field, focussing on the role of public governance.

 He continues to be deeply involved in the development and economic assessment of energy and climate policies, drawing on his work experiences as national expert with the Directorate General Energy of the European Commission, as first embassy secretary of the German representation to the OECD (German Ministry of Foreign Affairs) and as deputy head of the German Federal Ministry of Economics, Energy and Climate.
 Through his research and consultancy, he supports the European Commission, several European governments as well as stakeholders in the energy sector.
 The Dutch and the German parliament have solicited his expertise on energy and public governance issues in parliamentary hearings.